nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/panoptic/README.md

 **Segmentation-lidar track**:
 * Only lidar input allowed.
 * Only current frame and preceding frames within 0.5s are allowed, maximally 10 frames (inclusive of current frame).
-* Only lidar panoptic annotations from nuScenes-panoptic are allowed.
+* Only lidar panoptic annotations from Panoptic nuScenes are allowed.
 * External data or map data <u>not allowed</u>.
 * May use pre-training.

 **Segmentation-open track**:
 * Any sensor input allowed.
 * All past data allowed, no future data allowed.
-* All nuScenes, nuScenes-panoptic, nuScenes-lidarseg and nuImages annotations are allowed.
+* All nuScenes, Panoptic nuScenes, nuScenes-lidarseg and nuImages annotations are allowed.
 * External data and map data allowed.
 * May use pre-training.

 **Tracking-lidar track**:
 * Only lidar input allowed.
 * All past data allowed, no future data allowed.
-* Only lidar panoptic annotations from nuScenes-panoptic are allowed.
+* Only lidar panoptic annotations from Panoptic nuScenes are allowed.
 * External data or map data <u>not allowed</u>.
 * May use pre-training.

 **Tracking-open track**:
 * Any sensor input allowed.
 * All past data allowed, no future data allowed.
-* All nuScenes, nuScenes-panoptic, nuScenes-lidarseg and nuImages annotations are allowed.
+* All nuScenes, Panoptic nuScenes, nuScenes-lidarseg and nuImages annotations are allowed.
 * External data and map data allowed.
 * May use pre-training.